RWE to cut 2,500 jobs in German power generation: source

 Its German power production sites employ 14,500.

-In response to falling revenue, RWE has been slashing investments and announced planned closures of power plants to turn its business around and lower a 35 billion euro ($47.16 billion) debt pile.
+As a response to falling returns, RWE has been slashing investments and announced planned closures of power plants to turn its business around and lower a 35 billion euro ($47.16 billion) debt pile.

 Chief Executive Peter Terium has said savings must exceed an already planned 500 million euros in power generation and there will also be a reorganization of its electricity sales business.

-Reporting by Tom Kaeckenhoff; Writing by Vera Eckert and Christoph Steitz; editing by Jason Neely and Keiron Henderson
+Reporting by Tom Kaeckenhoff; Writing by Vera Eckert; editing by Jason Neely